rangle/angular-training-slides/slides/src/content/unit-testing.md

 ## HTTP Mocking Strategy (1/2)

-An alternative to using `MockBackend` is to create our own light mocks and tell TypeScript to treat it as Http using type assertion.
+One approach is to create our own light mocks and tell TypeScript to treat it as Http using type assertion.

 ```ts
 beforeEach(() => {